Inspired by the new book, How I Invest My Money, I wanted to share how I invest my own money.

 My fun portfolio with Robinhood makes up 5% to 7% of our investments.
 This account helps me scratch an itch by picking some stocks and ETFs I wouldn’t normally hold in my rules-based accounts.
 I have 8 or 9 holdings in this account.

 I basically use the Peter Lynch methodology of investing in companies I know or use.
-Companies like Disney, Spotify, Slack (soon to be Salesforce) and Stitch Fix.
+Sometimes this works and sometimes it fails spectacularly.

 I look at my overall strategy as a barbell approach with risky investments on one end and ultra-safe investments on the other.
 Those safe assets are held in an online savings account with Marcus.